A local Torelli theorem for log symplectic manifolds: First order deformations

 Rephrasing the above in light of this definition, we have the following calculation of the first-order deformation space. \begin{proposition} We have a canonical isomorphism

 In particular, when the second Betti number $b_2(\Xo)$ and the number of smoothable strata are finite, we have

 \end{proposition}

-Observe that an edge $\Delta \in \Kleaf[2]{\pi}$ is smoothable if and only if it is nonresonant and the local system $\sLdel$ has trivial monodromy.
-Hence all residues of the logarithmic connection on $\Xdel$ are nonpositive integers.
-Applying \autoref{cor:no-monodromy} and \autoref{ex:res23}, we obtain the following characterization of smoothability: \begin{proposition} Let $\Delta$ be an edge of $\dcX$ and choose an orientation of $\Delta$.
-Then the codimension-two stratum $\Xodel$ is smoothable with respect to the log symplectic form $\omega$ if and only if the following statements hold: \begin{enumerate} \item (Nondegeneracy) The biresidue along $\Xdel$ is nonzero:
+Observe that an edge $\edge \in \Kleaf[2]{\pi}$ is smoothable if and only if it is nonresonant and the local system $\sLe$ has trivial monodromy.
+In particular, all residues of the logarithmic connection on $\Xe$ are nonpositive integers.
+Applying \autoref{cor:no-monodromy} and \autoref{ex:res23}, we obtain the following characterization of smoothability: \begin{proposition} Let $\edge$ be an oriented edge of $\dcX$.
+Then the codimension-two stratum $\Xoe$ is smoothable with respect to the log symplectic form $\omega$ if and only if the following statements hold: \begin{enumerate} \item (Nondegeneracy) The biresidue along $\Xe$ is nonzero:

-\item (Regularity of flat sections along the boundary) For every triangle $\Delta'$ containing $\Delta$, with biresidues
+\item (Regularity of flat sections along the boundary) For every triangle $\Delta$ containing $e$, with biresidues

 we have the integrality condition